ElizaBuff/UFOs/README.md

 * Hit Enter = The table will look like the image below.
 ![filter_or](static/images/filter_or.png)

-**Example 2: You want to adjut your search so the table displays sightings in the state of Oregon that were in the shape of a triangle**
+**Example 2: You want to adjust your search so the table displays sightings in the state of Oregon that were in the shape of a triangle**
 ADD ANOTHER FILTER
 * Choose any filter = "I want to add triangle to the *shape* filter."
 * Type your criteria = Type "triangle" under "Enter a Shape".